LiorKogan/V1/README.md

 The letter in the top-left corner of each entity rectangle (concrete, typed, and untyped) is called an _entity-tag_.

-Entity-tags appear in query results as well: any graph-entity in a query result is annotated with the same tag as the pattern-entity to which it was assigned so that the query poser can understand why any given entity is part of the result.
+Entity-tags are included in query results as well: any graph-entity in a query result is annotated with the same tag as the pattern-entity to which it was assigned so that the query poser can understand why any given entity is part of the result.
 As part of the result, a graph-entity may be annotated with more than one entity-tag, as it may be assigned to several pattern-entities (in the same assignment or in different assignments - when assignments are merged).

 Entity-tags may be referenced: